redwoudt/GameMap/README.md

 5) Deserialise the six formats into maps<br>
 6) Find optimal path from entrance to exit (if one exists)<br>

-Running the code in linux, basic requires to run ./GameMap.
+Running the code in linux, basically requires to run ./GameMap.
 The output will be the display of a 10x10 randomly generated game map, followed by the optimal path from entrance to exit.
-If no exit exists, then the output will prompt this accordingly.
+If no exit exists, then the output will display this accordingly.
 The representation in the map is as follows: enum ROOM_TYPE{
     eEMPTY = 0,